 (Click on the image to enlarge)

 Besides error diagnostics, Eclipse naturally integrates OpenRules with its built-in version control mechanism for both Excel-based rules and related source code files.
-With Eclipse, OpenRules customers may take advantage of highly reliable and user-friendly interfaces for two commonly used version control systems - Subversion and CVS.
+With Eclipse, OpenRules customers may take advantage of highly reliable and user-friendly interfaces for two commonly used version control systems - Git, Subversion and CVS.